 This pineapple fried rice recipe arrives just in time for summer.
 You can see this video to know more:

-A date night with dates is what you want after hours of strenuous work.
+A date night with multiple types of dates is what you want after hours of strenuous work.
 These tiny fruits are now cultivated in many parts of the world, including the United States.
 With a perfectly sweet and creamy taste, dates are genuinely loved at first sight.

 Sure, the smell of durian is sometimes redolent of smelly socks, but that doesn’t stop this tasty D-something fruit from captivating people’s hearts.
 Unlike its foul odor, the flesh has an ultra-creamy texture, giving your taste buds a time of their lives with a pleasant sweet taste.

 17. Horned Melon